Ask Slashdot: Do You Like Functional Programming?

 I didn't jump on the Functional bandwagon first time I saw it; it took me around ten years to understand and embrace what it can do.
 So we are talking about 20 years of hype.
 At least.

 I am far from proficiently thinking functionally, although I have used it for many interesting things.
+It is a cool, and very different, way to work.
+It can make many things faster and simpler, but if you completely bite the bullet and make it your dominant paradigm, it will kill your productivity (with many other things that are not best served by that paradigm.

-It is a cool
+It has a clear spot under your programmer belt.
 But it should not be The Only Way to approach a program - unless you are Truly One with the Tao.

-Unless you are a total newbie who has only been exposed ot one tool, or a hypothentical/mytical code-master-of-all-code-masters who is "Truly One with the Tao," then you know there is no "Only [one reasonable] Way" to approach a program/problem, at least not one of any reasonable complexity.
+there is no "Only [one reasonable] Way" to approach a program/problem, at least not one of any reasonable complexity.

+One day maybe you will think differently.
+After all, "what is appropriate for the Master is not appropriate for the novice."

-I do to an extent (Score:2)
+I do to an extent (Score:3)

 While I wouldn't want to program in a pure functional, no side effect language, a good mix of differing paradigms seems to me to be the way to go.
 Java and